AltmannPeter/wallet-etsi/docs/topic-g.md

 * **Proof of possession of an attestatio type**.
 In some use cases, it may be enough that the user proves that they are in possession of a particular attestation type.
 For instance, stores offering various discounts to certain groups of users, e.g., students, may require only proof of possession of a student card.

 > NOTE TO SELF: SOME OF THE ABOVE REQUIRE ZKP BUT NOT ALL.
 USE CASE REQUIREMENTS SHOULD BE FRAMED MORE FROM THE CAPABILITIES THAT ZKP CAN OFFER THAT OTHER USE CASES CANNOT.
+AND SOME USE CASES ARE NOT USE CASES BUT CAPABILITIES.
+SIGH.